simp/simp-doc/docs/changelogs/latest.rst

     * :code:`simp_snmpd::manage_snmpd_user`
     * :code:`simp_snmpd::manage_snmpd_group`

-  * The trap deamon is still stopped by default.
-New paramters can be used to enable the daemon, set the command line options on the daemon and start it at boot.
+  * The SNMP trap daemon is still stopped by default.
+New parameters can be used to enable the daemon, set the command line options on the daemon and start it at boot.
 The default settings in :pupmod:`puppet/snmp` are used.
     Configuration files placed in a user directory can created by the user for any additional configuration.
 The following settings have been added to create this behavior:

     * :code:`simp_snmpd::trap_service_ensure`
     * :code:`simp_snmpd::trap_service_startatboot`